WilliamWTC/Extra-Time/Chat/README.md

 Making use of websockets to push messages to users from the server in real-time.

 # Run Project
-Make sure you have Node JS installed
+Make sure you have Node JS installed.

 Run this command in the project folder:
 - node server.js